St. Louis officials consider pulling back reopening

-Mayor Lyda Krewson noted that "COVID numbers continue to not look very good" in announcing Wednesday that meetings were taking place to discuss possible changes, the St. Louis Post-Dispatch reports.
+Mayor Lyda Krewson noted that "COVID numbers continue to not look very good" in announcing that meetings were taking place Wednesday and Thursday to discuss possible changes, the St. Louis Post-Dispatch reports.

-The state reported 888 new confirmed COVID-19 cases Wednesday, bringing the overall number to 29,714.
-The only other day with a bigger jump was Tuesday, when 936 new cases were reported.
+The state reported 708 new confirmed COVID-19 cases Thursday, bringing the total to 30,422, a 36% increase from two weeks ago.
+The Missouri Department of Health and Senior Services also said the number of deaths increased by 10 to 1,113.

-Other areas also have been hard hit.
-Just south of Kansas City in Cass County, 47 infections have been linked to a party that drew hundreds on the eve of Independence Day, health director Andrew Warlen told the AP on Thursday.

-Since some party-goers were also involved in summer school activities, both the Pleasant Hill and Harrisonville school districts shut down extracurricular activities for 14 days, KCUR reports.

-The St. Louis mayor's spokesman, Jacob Long, told the AP on Thursday that no announcements are planned at this time but that Krewson and her staff are "remaining in constant conversation with our health care partners about possible next steps."
+The mayor's spokesman, Jacob Long, told The Associated Press on Thursday that no announcements are planned at this time but that Krewson and her staff are "remaining in constant conversation with our health care partners about possible next steps."

 Dr. Alex Garza, director of the St. Louis Metropolitan Pandemic Task Force, which includes the area's four major hospital systems, said that there are "very few levers to pull, outside of then pulling back on those societal restrictions."